leonvanbokhorst/friction-reasoning/docs/pushback_ai/03_multi_turn_orchestration.md

 ## Next Phase Preview

 Phase 04 zooms out from generation to distribution: how we package these multi-agent transcripts, craft dataset cards, and push everything to Hugging Face without losing the friction narrative.
+Jump to `04_hf_delivery.md` for the handoff.